veracode/verademo/docs/flaws/cwe-470-unsafe-reflection.md

 Exploit
 -------
-We can exploit this like so:
+** Warning, use FireFox, do not use Chrome on Windows Server for this demo! ** We can exploit this like so:
 1. Log in to VeraDemo.
 2. Click **Blabbers** in the menu.
-3. Open the browser Developer Tools to the Network tab and select Other and Preserve Log.
+3. Open the FireFox Developer Tools (note do not use Chrome!<sup>1</sup>) to the Network tab and select HTML.
 4. Click **Listen** for a blabber.
 5. Click **Ignore** for this blabber.
 6. Note 2 new POST requests, note the command in the post data for both requests.